justliam42/MSOE-notes/Classes/COM 1001/Notes.md

 	Creative - original from the mind and imagination Literary - in reaction to a work of literture Scholarly - for research based university work and publications

+professional - for use in the corporate world practical - everyday use of words rhetorical - language used to motivate thoughts actions and beliefs